Bobby Witt Jr. Player Props: Royals vs. Athletics

 Bobby Witt Jr. At The Plate

-- Witt Jr. is batting .237 with five doubles, three triples, five home runs and eight walks.
+- Witt Jr. is batting .234 with five doubles, three triples, six home runs and eight walks.

-- In 59.4% of his 32 games this season, Witt Jr. has picked up at least one hit.
-He's also had eight multi-hit games.
+- Witt Jr. is batting .240 with two homers during his last outings and is riding a four-game hitting streak.

-- Witt Jr. has driven in a run in 12 games this year (37.5%), including one multiple-RBI game.
+- Witt Jr. has driven in a run in 13 games this season (39.4%), including two games with multiple runs batted in.

+- He has scored in 57.6% of his games this season, with more than one run scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.